 5. Will you be friends with all your boaty neighbours?

-Why is it that whenever you do anything remotely novel or quaint, people immediately assume you are part of some quirky little club?
+Sometimes, people immediately assume you are part of some quirky little club.
 Having said that, though, I would love to make friends with my boat neighbours and be able to hop over the stern to borrow a cup of sugar.

 Do you have any other burning questions about living on a houseboat?
 Let us know in the comments below!